If you have specific questions about CLP program policies, please contact us at firstname.lastname@example.org.

 After receiving notification of CLP designation, the credential may be used as long as certification remains valid and in good standing.
 Individuals may not use the CLP credential until they have received specific written notification that they have successfully completed all requirements, including passing the exam.
 Certificants must comply with all recertification requirements to maintain use of the credential.

 All certificates issued by CLP will be alike in design and wording.
-The certificate shall note the certificant’s name, certification number, certification date, which is the first day of the month following the test administration window (for example, the certificate of candidates who test in October are dated as November 1, xxxx), and certification expiration date.
+The certificate shall note the certificant’s name; certification number; certification date, which is the first day of the month following the date of the candidate’s test administration (for example, the certificate of candidates who test in October are dated as November 1, xxxx), or the recertification date, which is the first day of the month following the credential expiration date; and certification expiration date.